wyhtc/Hackintosh-on-ROG-MAXIMUS-IX-HERO/README.md

 # Hackintosh-on-ROG-MAXIMUS-IX-HERO
-For macOS Sierra 10.12.6 only，with NVIDIA GTX 1070 and Realtek ALC1220
+For macOS High Sierra 10.13 only，with NVIDIA GTX 1070 and Realtek ALC1220